admins97/MSC_PRVR/README.md

-# Implementations for Mitigating Semantic Collapse in Partially Relevant Video Retrieval
+# [NeurIPS 2025] Mitigating Semantic Collapse in Partially Relevant Video Retrieval

 ## Train
 To train our MSC, use follow instructions: